 Virginia Hand Center

-The University of Virginia Hand Center in Charlottesville, VA, is a state-of-the-art medical facility dedicated to the complete care of the hand and upper extremity.
+The University of Virginia Hand Center in Charlottesville, VA, is a state-of-the-art medical facility dedicated to the complete care of the hand and upper extremity through surgery.
 It is the only one of its kind in the state of Virginia and offers unsurpassed expertise and convenience.